-Pursuing a Qui Tam Claim Under the False Claims Act
+Qui Tam and the False Claims Act

 One of the first things a person must do if they have evidence of fraud is to seek legal representation from an experienced qui tam lawyer who has a successful track record for handling whistleblower claims.
-The qui tam lawyer will file the lawsuit “under seal,” which means that it is kept a secret so that the Justice Department can fully investigate the allegations, often with the help of the whistleblower’s lawyer.
+The qui tam lawyer will file the lawsuit “under seal,” which means that it is kept a secret so that the government can fully investigate the allegations, often with the help of the whistleblower’s lawyer.
 In some cases, the government may decide to intervene.
 If not, the plaintiff may continue to pursue legal action on its behalf.

-Examples of Violations Under the False Claims Act
+Examples Of Violations Under The False Claims Act

 - Presenting a claim for payment to the federal government knowing it is false or fraudulent